 Flowers, especially in the cold winter, are an instant visual win and energy booster.
 I treat myself to a $9.99 bouquet of mini roses or other blooms once a week.
 I grab mine while I grab my groceries, and they are a delightful mood elevator.

 4. Only keep the things that bring you joy

 Home organization is easier if you practice the discipline of only keeping things that bring you joy.
 If you get something as a gift and you don’t love it, don’t keep it.
 Don’t let your house become a storage place for things that might have a ‘one day’ purpose.
 Your space is too valuable for that!
 Practice donating items that no longer serve a purpose or make you happy.

 5. Invest in time to enjoy your home

-As a working mom of five kids, I can attest that life is busy.
-But for our own well being, we have got to invest in time for ourselves’so make it a priority to make an area of the house truly enjoyable to relax in.
+As a working mom, I can attest that life is busy.
+But for our own well being, we have got to invest in time for ourselves.
+So make it a priority to make an area of the house truly enjoyable to relax in.
 For me, that room is my living room.
 I commit to tidying it every night (before bedtime if I can swing it!) so that my husband and I can just enjoy and relax.
 It also means I invest in small yet luxe touches like a faux fur throw, some plush comfy pillows, essential oils in a diffuser (to make the room smell nice and to help with relaxation) and an actual hardcopy book to read with no distractions.